dinilgamage/Picasso/README.md

-## Welcome to Picasso
+# Welcome to Picasso

-Features:
+## Features:
 1. Admin dashboard with analytics, user, products, category, order management.
-    2. Artist dashboard with analytics, wishlist, cart, profile, products, order management and purchase history.
+2. Artist dashboard with analytics, wishlist, cart, profile, products, order management, and purchase history.
-    3. Authentication and middleware
+3. Authentication and middleware.
-    4. Search and filtering
+4. Search and filtering.
-    5. View and rate all artists, view their average rating, view their details, contact them and view artist specific artworks.
+5. View and rate all artists, view their average rating, view their details, contact them, and view artist-specific artworks.
-    6. View all artworks, view the total views of the artwork and other details.
+6. View all artworks, view the total views of the artwork, and other details.

-Analytics:
+## Analytics:
-    1.Artist:
+1. Artist:
    - Profile Views
    - Total and average artwork views
    - Total and average ratings
    - Artworks on sale and Artworks sold
    - Total Revenue

 ## Technologies Used in the Project